A steady-state study of the nonequilibrium properties of SrVO$_3$: Conclusions

 We first applied our MCA-AMEA method to the case of bulk SrVO$_3$ and its layered structure in equilibrium conditions starting from the reciprocal space Hamiltonians obtained by means of the density functional theory.
 The MCA-AMEA recovers the predicted metallic phase of bulk SrVO$_3$ up to moderate values of the interaction strength, while overestimating the spectral weight of the lower band, thus favoring a metal-to-insulator phase transition as the interaction strength is further increased.
 On the other hand, all the results that can be found in the literature, among which we mention those obtained with quantum Monte Carlo (QMC) and fork tensor product states impurity solvers, predict the metallic phase to be stable up $U=5.5 \, \mathrm{eV}$ and beyond.
 Due to the fact that our approach works best for nondegenerate orbitals, this shortcoming is not surprising and additional work must be done to improve on this aspect.

 We then applied our method to the case of a layered SrVO$_3$ in equilibrium.
 In this setup, the confinement of the $yz,xz$ orbitals to the $xy$ plane leads to the emergence of a crystal field that partly lifts the orbital degeneracy of the $t_{2g}$ manifold.
 The in-plane $xy$ orbital is then lowered in energy and retains the most part of the charge, giving rise to a charge-polarized state leading to the insulating phase.
 The results obtained within the dynamical mean-field theory (DMFT) using our MCA-AMEA scheme recover the charge polarization of the system in favor of the in-plane $xy$ orbital, albeit not as pronounced when compared to the prediction obtained by solving the DMFT self-consistent cycle with QMC.
 This fact suggests that our MCA approach needs to be refined in such a way to deal with (almost) degenerate orbital systems.

-One possible way would be to extend the method via a cumulant expansion, building on the lines of Refs.~\cite{kubo.62,sh.we.80}.
-Here one should treat explicitly connected clusters of spin degrees of freedom across different orbitals.
-Work along these lines is in progress.
-One major difficulty here is to guarantee causality of the Green's functions.
+\TMCOMMONE{One possible extension of the method is to formulate the MCA at the level of individual spin-orbital degrees of freedom by means of a cumulant expansion, following Refs.~\cite{kubo.62,sh.we.80}.
+In this way, one would explicitly treat connected clusters of spin and orbital flavors across different orbitals, including in particular smaller building blocks such as a fixed orbital and fixed spin flavor, as well as larger ones involving several flavors.
+The main difficulty, however, is that this construction tends to generate non-causal Green's functions, and hence non-causal spectra, already in the simplified case where spin-flip and pair-hopping terms are neglected.
+Work along these lines is in progress.}

 The solution of the one-shot impurity problem obtained with MCA-AMEA starting from the converged solution of the DMFT with QMC is in better agreement with the QMC results.
 Both the spectral features and the orbital densities show a stronger tendency towards charge polarization.
 This suggests that other factors such as a drift of the self-consistent solution obtained within DMFT might be at play.
 At the same time, for non-degenerate orbitals MCA-AMEA can provide an accurate and inexpensive one-shot impurity solution when the goal is to assess spectra and orbital occupations without performing a full DMFT self-consistency cycle.